-We denote the $k^{th}$ highest gap's UCB by $U\Delta^{(k)}(t)$.
-Let $F_r$ denotes the set of arms whose right side does not form any one of the top $K-1$ gaps.
-Let $S_r$ denotes the set of arms whose right side forms any one of the top $K-1$ gaps.
-Let $A_r$ denotes the set of arms that is not yet grouped either under $F_r$ or $S_r$ and we call them right-sided active arms.
-Similar definitions follow for $F_l$, $S_l$, and $A_l$ which corresponds to the left side.
-Let $A$ denotes the set of active arms.
-An arm is said to be active if it is either right-sided active or left-sided active.
-At the start of the algorithm, all the arms are both right-sided active and left-sided active, and no arms are grouped either under $F_r(, F_l)$ or $S_r(, S_l)$.
-The algorithm runs in multiple time steps $t$.
-In each time step $t$, we sample all the active arms, update $l_m(t)$, $r_m(t)$ and compute all gaps as presented in Line 6 of Algorithm \ref{Algo:BOC-Elim}.
-If the maximum right gap of any arm $m$ is less than the $K-1^{th}$ highest LCB gap ($U\Delta_m^r(t) < L\Delta^{(K-1)}(t)$), then the right side of arm $m$ cannot form any one of the top $K-1$ gaps ($F_r=F_r\cup\{m\}$) and is no more a right-sided active arm ($A_r=A_r\setminus\{m\}$).
-Similarly, if the minimum right gap of any arm $m$ is greater than the $K^{th}$ highest UCB gap ($L\Delta_m^r(t) > U\Delta^{(K)}(t)$), then the right side of arm $m$ forms any one of the top $K-1$ gaps ($S_r=S_r\cup\{m\}$) and no more a right sided active arm ($A_r=A_r\setminus\{m\}$).
-A similar procedure will be followed for the left side of the arms and is presented in Line 7 of Algorithm \ref{Algo:BOC-Elim}.
-This process of arm elimination from the active set will be repeated till it identifies either the arms corresponding to the top $K-1$ gaps or the arms corresponding to the $M-K$ gaps that are not among the top gaps (Line 8 of Algorithm \ref{Algo:BOC-Elim}).
+At the start of the algorithm, all arms are both right-sided active $A_r=[M]$ and left-sided active $A_l=[M]$, and no arms are grouped under $F_r, F_l, S_r, S_l$.
+In time step $t$, we sample all active arms, update $l_m(t)$, $r_m(t)$ and compute all gaps (Line 6 of Algorithm \ref{Algo:BOC-Elim}).
+If the maximum right gap of any arm $m$ is less than the $(K-1)^{th}$ highest gap's LCB ($U\Delta_m^r(t) < L^{(K-1)}(t)$), then the right side of arm $m$ cannot form one of the top $K-1$ gaps ($F_r=F_r\cup\{m\}$) and is no longer a right-sided active arm ($A_r=A_r\setminus\{m\}$).
+Similarly, if the minimum right gap of any arm $m$ is greater than the $K^{th}$ highest gap's UCB ($L\Delta_m^r(t) > U^{(K)}(t)$), then the right side of arm $m$ forms one of the top $K-1$ gaps ($S_r=S_r\cup\{m\}$) and no more a right sided active arm ($A_r=A_r\setminus\{m\}$).
+A similar procedure will be followed for the left side of the arms (Line 7 of Algorithm \ref{Algo:BOC-Elim}).
+This process of arm elimination from the active set will be repeated until it identifies either the arms corresponding to the top $K-1$ gaps or the arms corresponding to the $M-K$ gaps that are not among the top gaps (Line 8 of Algorithm \ref{Algo:BOC-Elim}).